 - etc …

-Pages in WordPress are not listed by date and don’t use tags and categories.
+A Pages is not listed by date and doesn’t use categories and tags.

-Pages can be used, however, to keep your content organized hierarchically.
+Pages can be used, however, to keep your site content organized hierarchically.

 Go here to learn how to create a new WordPress page:

-For example, you can organize your main content topics into “Parent” pages (where each of your main content sections gets its own page), and then add subpages (called “child” pages) for each of your main information sections …
+For example, you can organize top-level topics into “Parent” pages (where each of your primary content sections gets its own page), and then add nested pages (called “child” pages) for each of your secondary topics …

-(In WordPress, main pages and subpages are also called “parent” pages and “child” pages)
+(In WordPress, main pages and nested pages are also called “parent” pages and “child” pages)

-You can add as many ”nested” pages as you need to keep your content organized into “topic hierarchies”, as shown in the illustration below …
+You can add as many subpages as you want to organize your content into “topic hierarchies”, as shown in the diagram below …

-(Organize Your Pages Using Parent & Child WordPress Pages)
+(Organize Your Content Using Parent & Child Pages)

-Pages can also be displayed on the sidebar using the Pages Widget …
+Pages can also be displayed on the sidebar of your website using the Pages Widget …

 (Displaying A List Of Your Pages Using A Pages Widget)

-In the example above, a “Pages Widget” is used to display links to five parent pages and three “nested” pages.
+In the screenshot above, a “Pages Widget” is used to display links to five main pages and three ”child” pages.

-As well as displaying pages in the sidebar using widgets, many WordPress themes also display pages in menu areas within the header and footer sections of your site …
+In addition to displaying pages through sidebar widgets, many WordPress themes also display pages in menu areas inside the header and footer sections of the website …

 Pages can also use different templates.
-Your page templates typically include template files, template tags and other PHP code that allow unique, complex or sophisticated features to be added to a page.
+These page templates usually include template files, template tags and other PHP code that allow unique, complex or sophisticated elements to be added to a page.

-This is useful for creating different page styles, such as:
+This is useful for creating different styles of pages, such as: